Dallas Braden's perfect game: The game

 In the sixth inning, Braden struck out Aybar and induced two foul pop-ups that were caught by Kouzmanoff.
 The second pop-up was the result of a 12-pitch at bat from Gabe Kapler.
 Braden noted it was during Kapler's lengthy at bat that he started to realize the magnitude of his pitching performance.
 "That's when it kind of hit me," according to Braden.
 After an uneventful seventh inning, Braden got Longoria to fly out to begin the eighth inning and induced a foul pop-up from Carlos Peña that was caught by Kouzmanoff.
 The Oakland-Alameda County Coliseum has a notably large foul territory, which allowed Kouzmanoff to sprint after the pop-up and catch it just in front of the Athletics' dugout.
 After a strikeout to Upton, Braden was perfect through eight innings.

 Aybar led off the ninth inning with a soft line drive that was caught by Barton.
-Dioner Navarro then hit a fly ball that was caught by right fielder Eric Patterson.
+Dioner Navarro then hit a fly ball that was caught by left fielder Eric Patterson.
 The final batter of the game was Kapler.
 With a count of two balls and one strike, Braden threw a pitch that was called a ball by umpire Jim Wolf.
 Braden believed Wolf had called it a strike and incorrectly assumed the count was two balls and two strikes.
 Powell wanted Braden to throw a changeup, but Braden instead threw a fastball outside of the strike zone, which Kapler hit to shortstop Cliff Pennington for the final out of the game.
 Had Kapler not swung, he would have drawn a walk and broken up the perfect game.
 According to Braden: "If it's 3-1, I'm throwing a changeup 100% of the time.
 If it's 2-2, like it was in my mind, I'm throwing a fastball, because he's probably looking to cover the changeup.
 So he got the 87 mph fastball, and I got away with it."

 The game lasted 2 hours and 7 minutes, and Braden had thrown 107 pitches.
 Of the 27 batters he faced, Braden struck out 6; he had a game score of 93.